AbstractXan/DrugUpdationSystem/README.md

 # DrugUpdationSystem

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-Navigate to 'http://localhost:4200/admin' for admin login page.
+Navigate to `http://localhost:4200/admin` for admin login page.

 Run `node MongoExpressServer.js` for running backend server.